 Advanced security: The Enterprise plan adds sophisticated security and compliance features, including AI-powered classification and labeling for sensitive files, VPC Service Controls to prevent data leakage, and Customer-Managed Encryption Keys (CMEK).

 The pricing reflects these different capabilities.
-Gemini Business costs $21 per user per month with an annual commitment.
-Gemini Enterprise starts at $30 per user per month with an annual commitment for its Standard edition.
+Gemini Business starts at $21 per user per month with an annual commitment.
+Gemini Enterprise Standard costs $30/month per user with a 12-month commitment or $35/month per user without the commitment.

 A key reason for the higher price is the removal of usage limits.
 Business plan users have monthly caps on things like the number of prompts they can run or reports they can generate.
 The Enterprise version offers much higher or effectively unlimited access, which is important for heavy users and large-scale deployments where limits would reduce productivity and limit the return on investment.